petrmichal0/guess-number/README.md

-# Guess My Number
+# Guess Number

 ## Project Title and Description
-Guess My Number is a simple React Native application where users try to guess a randomly generated number.
+GuessNumber is a simple React Native application where users try to guess a randomly generated number.
 The app provides feedback on whether the guess is higher or lower, with smooth animations and responsive UI.

 ## Badges
 ![Static Badge](https://img.shields.io/badge/status-online-brightgreen)